 About the guidelines

 Feminist Culture House works towards making all of the spaces we initiate and work in as safe as possible for everyone involved.
-We will do our best to facilitate safe and respectful conversations, and wish to acknowledge that safety is a group effort and the responsibility of everyone present in a space, be it physical or online.
 We are responsible for the events we organise, and individuals joining should take responsibility by reading these guidelines and actively following them.

 We understand safer spaces as sites of learning, which means that when problems arise or people make mistakes, we pause to acknowledge and mediate the situation collectively or in one-on-one conversations.
 However, if someone refuses to take note of their harmful words or actions and to change their behaviour to align with the guidelines, we will ask them to leave the event.
 Please note that we are also constantly learning, so we will for sure fail at times.
 Please point this out to us when it happens, or call us in later.
 We also hope that you will notify us if you have any comments or suggestions regarding these guidelines.